 So, green pigment in the stool is not always cause for concern.
 If your dog eats a large amount of grass or other plant material, it could tint his poop green.
-Dr. Jensen has also heard of cases of green dog poop occurring after dogs eat a large number of Greenies treats.
+Dr. Jensen has also heard of cases occurring after dogs eat a large number of Greenies treats.
 I personally have witnessed my dog poop a veritable rainbow of colors after stealing and eating my son’s Crayons.
 (It’s a good thing they are nontoxic because Crayons are like doggie crack to him!).

 A scarier situation is if the green pigment is present due to your dog ingesting certain toxins.
 “A very dangerous pigment that can pass through is the pigment that’s used in rodenticides,” Dr. Jensen explains.
 Rodenticide (rat poison) can contain blue pigments as well as green.

-If your dog has not ingested a pigment that is tinting his poop green, then green dog poop might indicate a health problem.
+If your dog has not ingested a pigment that is tinting his poop green, then the poop might indicate a health problem.
 “The second reason that feces will be green is because of altered absorption in the intestinal tract,” Dr. Jensen explains.
 “There’s a very important digestive juice called bile that has pigment to it.
 That pigment is usually resorbed, mostly in the colon, and recycled and reused.
 Sometimes with colitis — inflammation in the intestinal tract — the pigment will not be resorbed and it will pass through in the feces.”